 Day 9: Spend the Night in the Sahara Desert

 Next, it’s time to drive down to M’hamid.
-Stop on the way at the Berber village of Amazrou and exploring the gardens and Jewish kasbah, or enjoying a spot of birdwatching at the El Mansour Eddahbi dam.
+Stop on the way to the Berber village of Amazrou and explore the gardens and Jewish kasbah, or enjoy a spot of birdwatching at the El Mansour Eddahbi dam.

 You’ll set out from M’hamid in 4x4s, switching to travel the last lag on majestic camels to your luxury camp in the desert.
 Settle down and relax – enjoy some traditional mint tea and Moroccan sweets whilst drinking in the calm.

 As the day draws to an end, you’ll be met with magnificent views of the stunning sunset.
 Later on, you’ll see the stars as you’ve never seen them before – in such breath-taking clarity, no wonder they call this an experience of a lifetime.

 Make sure you take an extra warm layer, as even (or especially) in the desert, the temperature drops rapidly at night.